 Quantitative Standard of Progress: All students are required to complete the minimum number of courses in the time frame outlined in the chart below.

 Four years or eight semesters is the standard time frame for completing a degree.
 St. Olaf grants and scholarships are awarded for eight semesters only.
 Students who enroll in a ninth or tenth semester may be eligible for federal loans and alternative education loans.
 All federal financial aid recipients are expected to complete their degree at St. Olaf within an acceptable period of time.
 The maximum time frame for federal financial aid recipients is 150% of the published program requirements.
+If, at any time it can be determined that the student is unable to complete the program within the maximum time frame, the student will be disqualified from receiving federal and state aid at that time.
+The Financial Aid Office will notify the student prior to the student reaching the maximum time frame.

 |Sem.
 2||Sem.
 1/